matijakolaric-com/django-music-publisher/docs/manual_work.rst

 This is where the work registration acknowledgements are recorded.

 .. note::
-    In the default configuration, only superusers can modify this section, as it is automatically filled out from :doc:`uploaded acknowledgement files <manual_ack>`.
+    In the default configuration, only superusers can modify this section, as it is automatically filled out from :doc:`uploaded acknowledgement files <manual_ackimport>`.

 Saving and Deleting
 +++++++++++++++++++